IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 AWS credentials (AWS console ?)
 AWS Account aws_access_key_id | aws_secret_access_key
 SSH Key

 An observability cloud organisation ID.

-Have data ingested in the environmment for this workshop we deploy the online boutique of the observability workshop available here
+Have data ingested in the environmment for this workshop: we have deploy the online boutique of the observability workshop on a aws instance available here https://signalfx.github.io/observability-workshop/v3.13/ we have connected our AWS instance to the observability suite

 Open sfx-tf-demo in your preferred code editor.